Digital Nomad Life in Yokohama, Japan

 What do people appreciate most about the culture in Yokohama?

 "Expats in Yokohama often appreciate the local culture's emphasis on respect and politeness.
 They admire the Japanese dedication to maintaining harmony and balance in their daily lives.
 The cleanliness and safety of the city is also highly valued by expats.
 They enjoy the rich history and tradition that is evident in local festivals, architecture, and arts.
 The Japanese work ethic and punctuality is also something that expats in Yokohama admire.
 The local cuisine, particularly sushi and ramen, is another aspect of the culture that is greatly appreciated.
-Lastly, the efficient public transportation system and the city's walkability are also highly valued by expats living in Yokohama," said one person in Yokohama.
+Lastly, the efficient public transportation system and the city's walkability are also highly valued by expats living in Yokohama," said one expat who made the move to Yokohama.

 What do people find most challenging about the culture in Yokohama?